-SECTION 4 Other situations in which you should save your receipts and send copies to us Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs
+SECTION 4 Other situations in which you should save your receipts and send copies to us Section 4.1 In some cases, you should send copies of your receipts to us to help us

 There are some situations when you should let us know about payments you have made for your drugs.
 In these cases, you are not asking us for payment.
 Instead, you are telling us about your payments so that we can calculate your out-of-pocket costs correctly.
 This may help you to qualify for the Catastrophic Coverage Stage more quickly.